chromiumembedded/java-cef/src/tools/distrib/linux64/README.txt

-Java Chromium Embedded Framework (JCEF) Binary Distribution for Windows 64-bit
+Java Chromium Embedded Framework (JCEF) Binary Distribution for Linux 64-bit
 -------------------------------------------------------------------------------

-This distribution contains all components necessary to build and distribute a Java application using JCEF on the Windows platform.
+This distribution contains all components necessary to build and distribute a Java application using JCEF on the Linux platform.
 Please see the LICENSING section of this document for licensing terms and conditions.